-This Healthy Chicken Corn Chowder is a one pot meal perfect for summer – it's an extra creamy soup that's satisfying and delicious!
+This Easy Chicken Corn Chowder is a healthy one pot meal perfect for summer – it’s an extra creamy soup that’s so delicious!

 Ingredients and substitutions

-- Yukon gold potatoes – or another potato of your choice like russet or fingerling potatoes.
+- Yukon gold potatoes โ russet or fingerling potatoes would also work.

-- Corn – I prefer fresh corn on the cob but you can try using canned unsweetened corn.
+- Corn โ use fresh corn or canned unsweetened corn.

-- Red onion – white or yellow onion would also work but will have a milder flavour.
+- Red onion โ white or yellow onion will work but have a milder flavour.

-- Red pepper – use any colour bell pepper of your choice such as yellow or orange pepper.
+- Red pepper โ use any colour bell pepper or another veggie like zucchini.

-- Paprika – cayenne would be a good substitute here, but will give the soup more of a kick.
+- Paprika โ use cayenne to give the soup more of a kick.

-- Thyme – oregano or marjoram would both provide a similar flavour to thyme.
+- Thyme โ oregano or marjoram would both be good.

-- Lime juice – use freshly squeezed or bottled lime juice.
-Lemon juice will also work if it’s all you have on hand.
+- Lime juice โ lemon juice will work if it’s all you have.

 Garnishes

-- Green onions – chives or scallions can be used for garnish as well.
+- Green onions โ chives or scallions would also be good.

 How to make chicken corn chowder